qxou14/322-Software-Engineering/README.md

 Visual Studio Code steps:
 <br>
-1.Place the SESERVER folder inside the working enviroment.
+1.Place the SESERVER folder inside the working enviroment, if you are new user of XAMPP pleases delete the "dashboard" folder inside the htdocs folder
 <br>
 2.Clone all the source code and put them inside this folder.